Most blisters develop where the outermost layer of skin is very thick, such as on the hands and feet.

 Sole inserts or socks that offer extra padding can also help absorb and reduce pressure on the feet.

 Gluing or taping down shoe inserts or orthopedics can also help reduce friction.
+Shoe inserts are available for purchase online.

 Taking these steps and avoiding the risk factors listed above can help people to reduce their chances of developing blisters on their feet.